rutwikdesh/PearlCollab/README.md

 # PearlCollab

-A modern project Management Website.
-Manage all your projects at one place.
-You can create projects, assign it to different users and even add comments to your projects.
+A cutting-edge Real-Time Project Management Website built with React JS and Firebase.
+This innovative platform allows users to efficiently manage their projects, assign team members, and seamlessly collaborate through project comments.

+Users can easily track the online status of their team members, while simultaneously managing all their projects in one centralized location.
+Say goodbye to scattered information and hello to streamlined project management!

 #### Tech Stack Used
 React JS
 Mongo DB